University Writing Project FAQ's

 10) What type of information will I receive?

-Results are tabulated by college and department in aggregate format by the Office of Assessment Services (OAS).
-Aggregate findings are posted on the OAS website.
+Results are tabulated by college and department in aggregate format by Accreditation, Assessment, and Evaluation (formerly the Office of Assessment Services).
+Aggregate findings are posted on the main website.
 Data reports for colleges are distributed to deans and associate deans.
 Data reports for courses are distributed to chairs and faculty instructors upon request.